GPB Capital Holdings Investment Losses

 - Woodbury Financial Services, Inc. broker Daryl Serizawa (CRD# 2293939)

 - Woodbury Financial Services, Inc. broker Phillip Cartwright (CRD# 4287303)

 It is alleged that brokerage firms that sold GPB Capital Holdings and their brokers who recommended GPB Capital Holdings to their clients may not have conducted appropriate due diligence on the funds.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
-Therefore, Royal Alliance Associates, Inc. may be liable for investment or other losses suffered by Packman’s customers.
+Therefore, brokerage firms around the country may be liable for investment or other losses suffered by its customers.

 Erez Law represents investors in the United States for claims against brokers and brokerage firms for wrongdoing.
 If and have experienced investment losses, please call us at 888-840-1571 or complete our contact form for a free consultation.
 Erez Law is a nationally recognized law firm representing individuals, trusts, corporations and institutions in claims against brokerage firms, banks and insurance companies on a contingency fee basis.